eoinmakers/bank-js/README.md

 Also:

 - Extracted a method `transactionMessage` from withdraw and amount to handle the `asPounds` conversion of the credit/debit and balance for input into the transaction message string.
+- Prepend "_" to name of methods that should be private.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md